khakhalin/notes/dictionary.md

 **RCT** (stats): Randomized Controlled Trial(s) - basically, what most scientists mean by an "experiment".
 Diff treatment groups, assigned randomly.
 Gold standard (everything else is epistemologically inferior)

-**Redshift** (dev): MPP postgreSQL-based data warehouse from Amazon (AWS).
-Competes with Google BigQuery and Snowflake.
-Bigger but also older, and not growing anymore.
-Snowflake is apparently the youngest, but growing the fastest.

 **REST** (dev): Representational State Transfer.
 Predefined set of stateless operations (stateless means that all session info is tracked by the client, not the server).
 HTTP is the archetypical RESTful system.

 **RSS** (stats): Residual Sum of Squares.
 See [[l2]], [[02_Regression]], [[bias-variance]]